oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/configoverrides/_index.md

   * Dynamic cluster size
   * Default, SSL, and Admin channel `Enabled`, listen address, and port
   * Network Access Point (custom channel), listen address, or port
-  * Server and domain log locations -- use the `logHome` domain setting instead
+  * Server and domain log locations -- use the `domain.spec.logHome` setting instead and ensure that `domain.spec.logHomeEnabled` is set to true
+  * Default or custom file store directories when `domain.spec.dataHome` is set
   * Node Manager access credentials
   * Any existing MBean name (for example, you cannot change the domain name)